mikependon/RepoDB.NET/pages/interfaces/itrace.md

 }
 ```

-You can also log the statement through this.
+With this, you can log the statement like below.

 ```csharp
 public class MyCustomTrace : ITrace